 How can you tell if your leopard gecko is fat?
 It is often hard to tell if your pet is overweight but there are a few indicators to help you know how much food is too much food.
 One common and obvious indicator of a fat leopard gecko is armpit bubbles.
 You may have noticed these little bubbles that seem to pop up overnight or just be behind one leg and they can be very concerning if you don't know what they are.

 Depending on what your leopard gecko is storing in excess, these bubbles can contain fat, vitamins, protein, or calcium and other minerals.
 If you suspect your gecko is a little overweight or gets a lot of calcium, he or she could form these bubbles.
-Therefore, a fat leopard gecko will most likely have armpit bubbles filled with fat.
-But fat leopard geckos aren't the only geckos that develop these bubbles.
+A fat leopard gecko will most likely have armpit bubbles filled with fat.
+Fat leopard geckos aren't the only geckos that develop these bubbles.

 These bubbles make it look like your gecko has small air sacs or blisters in his armpits.
 Both male and female geckos get them.